msidibe1/msidibe1/README.md

 - 👋 Hi, I’m @msidibe1
 - 👀 I’m interested in IT
-- 💞️ I’m looking to collaborate on project of programming, data
+- 💞️ I’m looking to collaborate on project of programing, data
 - 📫 I can be reached via the link opposite :       linkedin.com/in/moussa-sidibe-38553718a

 <!---